 Tuscaloosa, Alabama Read Guide >

 With credentials, that is.
 Apartment managers in Tuscaloosa typically require a good faith move-in deposit (usually equivalent to the first month’s rent) as well as proof of income and banking info.
 Chances are, you’ll have to fill out a list of previous residences on your leasing application, although property managers these days rely more on background/credit checks than the information you provide anyway.
-If you’re a student with no source of income, no bank account, and no credit (we’re going to go out on a limb and say you’re not exactly lighting the lamp in the girlfriend department, either), you’ll need a co-signer to help score your dream pad.
+Those with no credit will need a co-signer to help score your dream pad.

 Or just a regular hat will be fine.
 Or no hat at all.
 In fact, just forget about hats.
 Headwear is beside the point, T-Towners.
-What we’re getting at is, Tuscaloosa is a bona fide Party Central (yep, with capitals) that’s habitually ranked among the nation’s top party cities.
-The Strip on University Dr. near campus is dotted with bars, while the downtown district features a smattering of sports pubs, live music venues, clubs, and other assorted watering holes.
-Whether you’re a keg-chugging college student or a martini-sipping sophisticate, you’ll find more than a few late night hotspots that suit your tastes.
+The Strip on University Dr. is dotted with bars, while the downtown district features a smattering of sports pubs, live music venues, clubs, and other assorted watering holes.
+You’ll find more than a few late night hotspots that suit your tastes.

-Living in Tuscaloosa means spending a lot of time outdoors (and not just on the Quad on game day).
-The city is home to numerous art, music, and ethnic festivals and parades during the summer and autumn months and also boasts a 60-acre arboretum and multiple lakes, parks, and trails.
+Living in Tuscaloosa means spending a lot of time outdoors.
+The city is home to numerous art, music, and festivals and parades during the summer and autumn months and also boasts a 60-acre arboretum and multiple lakes, parks, and trails.
 As for the occasional rainy day, you can always hit up one of the numerous history or art museums the city has to offer.

-The university operates an efficient (and free) shuttle system that transports students and faculty all across the vast ‘Bama campus, while a few of the pricier apartment complexes offer complimentary shuttle service to tenants as well.
-Unfortunately, the city’s public transportation system is far less advanced and consists of a meager (at best) bus/trolley service that hardly anyone uses.
-Like most cities, Tuscaloosa sees its fair share of rush hour traffic (game days are particularly horrific for gridlock), but after a while, you should be able to figure out (as long as you’re not too hung over from all those cherry bombs at the Houndstooth the night before) which roads to avoid and which offer the best shortcuts.
+The city’s public transportation system consists of a meager bus/trolley service.
+Like most cities, Tuscaloosa sees its fair share of rush hour traffic, but after a while, you should be able to figure out which roads to avoid and which offer the best shortcuts.

 Property managers generally do their best to make sure your new digs are in top-shape before handing you the keys, but that doesn’t mean they haven’t missed something.
 Before moving in, check your appliances, pipes, showerheads, sinks, and toilets for leaks and drips and make sure your water pressure is adequate.
 Check to see that your windows and doors lock properly, your light switches and outlets function, and your ceilings and walls are free of watermarks and blemishes.
 Also, turn on your furnace and air conditioner to verify they work properly.
 If something major is wrong, don’t move anything in until the issue is resolved.

-Different property managers have drastically different rules regarding pets, roommates, visitors, and whether or not Auburn fans are allowed to rent there, so read your lease carefully before signing it.
+Different property managers have drastically different rules regarding pets, roommates, and visitors, so read your lease carefully before signing it.
 Remember that once you sign a lease, you’re locked into it for its duration (as long as your landlord doesn’t violate his/her part of the agreement), so don’t sign your John Hancock until you’re completely sure you’ve found the perfect place.

 And now it’s time to scour the Yellowhammer State for the most dynamite apartment deals on the market.
 So happy hunting, welcome to Tuscaloosa, and “Roll tide, baby!”